zzzprojects/learn-orm/tutorials/entity-framework-core-advanced-topics/relationships.md

 }
 ```

-The `Author` class contains a **Biography** navigation property and the `AuthorBiography` class has a navigation property **Author**.
+The `Author` class contains a **Biography** navigation property, and the `AuthorBiography` class has a navigation property **Author**.
 Now when you run the migration, you will see the following code in migration file which will create the database.

 ```csharp